 Our ancestors raised animals for food because they wanted to.
 And they often wanted, because it was socially the thing to do.
 The traditional food that is socially accepted played and still does play a big role.

 Our parents and grandparents who lived through the world wars knew how to survive without meat.
-Even now we, as vegans, are often told that we eat like in the lean years, and they admit that they were very healthy during those days.
+Even now we are often told that we eat as they did in the lean years, and they admit that they were very healthy during those years.
 Of course, we as the generation after the war have no relation to it.

 The same is true for whole-grain products.
 Whole grain bread was everyday bread, white bread was desired and not so often available.

-It is not true that all homesteaders back in the days raised animals for meat and ate whole-grain bread.
+It is not true that all homesteaders back in the day raised animals for meat and ate whole-grain bread.
 Often the poorer ate beans and whole grains and were strong and healthy.
-The better off had meat and white bread and servants to do the work for them.
+The better off had meat and white bread, and servants to do the work for them.

 Homesteaders of today

-The young generation of homesteaders in the modern back to the land movement often has no relations to these old historical patterns.
-In fact, most of us grew up eating meat and not even thinking about it.
+The young generation of homesteaders in the modern ‘back to the land’ movement often has no relation to these old historical patterns.
+Most of us grew up eating meat and not even thinking about it.
 Many, like me, grew up raising animals on the homestead or farm.

 There was never a point in my life where I decided to be an omnivore.
 I was it before I could even speak.
 Most likely it is the same for you.

 I even remember hiding in a closet while our family’s pig was being slaughtered, so I would not hear the heartbreaking sound of that dying animal.
 But I do not remember making any negative connections between that suffering animal and the food at the pig slaughtering feast later that night.
-The constant slaughtering on our homestead had deadened my feelings.
+The constant slaughtering on our homestead had dulled my feelings.

 Homesteaders who have not grown up so close to raising animals for food have an even more distant connection to it.